aslafy-z/terraform-provider-vboxweb/docs/resources/machine.md

 page_title: "vboxweb_machine Resource - terraform-provider-vboxweb"
 subcategory: ""
 description: |-
-  Manages a VirtualBox virtual machine by cloning from an existing template.
+  Manages a VirtualBox virtual machine.
 ---

 # vboxweb_machine (Resource)

-Creates and manages a VirtualBox virtual machine by cloning an existing VM template.
+Manages a VirtualBox virtual machine.
+Currently supports creating VMs by cloning an existing template, with direct VM creation from scratch planned for a future release.

 The resource automatically handles:

-- Cloning the source VM with specified options
+- Cloning the source VM with specified options (when `source` is provided)
 - Starting or stopping the VM based on desired state
 - Cleaning up all associated files and media on destroy